 Our Masters programmes in Creative Writing are the most successful writing courses available in the UK today in terms of students and graduates achieving publication.

 At the heart of the Manchester Writing School are our Masters programmes in Creative Writing, available to study on campus in Manchester, and also from anywhere in the world via online distance learning.
-You will specialise in one of the following routes: Novel, Poetry, Writing for Children & Young Adults, Scriptwriting (for stage, screen and radio), or Creative Non-Fiction.
+You will specialise in one of the following routes: Novel (including short fiction), Poetry, Writing for Children & Young Adults, Scriptwriting (for stage, screen and radio), or Creative Non-Fiction.
 The course is taught by practising writers and critics and can be studied on our Manchester campus or online via distance learning.
-From September 2016 onwards, we offer two levels of Masters study Masters of Arts (MA) and Master of Fine Arts (MFA).
+We offer two levels of Masters study Masters of Arts (MA) and Master of Fine Arts (MFA).

 On our Master of Arts (MA) Creative Writing programme, you will explore and practise techniques and styles of modern and contemporary writing and apply these through the development of your own creative work.
-MA students undertake a taught element blending writing workshops with reading units and an elective, and then complete their studies through submission of an extended piece of writing from a proposed full-length book.
+MA students undertake a taught element blending writing workshops with reading units and an elective, and then complete their studies through submission of an extended piece of writing from a proposed full-length book or script.
 The MA is available to complete in one year full-time, or two years part-time/online.

-On our Master of Fine Arts (MFA) programme, students undertake all of the elements of our MA Creative Writing programme (a taught element blending writing workshops with reading units, an elective, and a dissertation), then take an additional unit about the publishing industry and submit a full-length manuscript: a completed novel, poetry collection, book for children or young adults, feature-length script or book of creative non-fiction.
+On our Master of Fine Arts (MFA) programme, students undertake all of the elements of our MA Creative Writing programme (a taught element blending writing workshops with reading units, an elective, and a dissertation), then take an additional unit about the publishing industry and submit a full-length manuscript: a completed novel or short story collection, poetry collection, book for children or young adults, feature-length script or book of creative non-fiction.
 The MFA is available to complete over two years full-time or three years part-time/online.